Ay-De/Surface_Duo_2_GCam/README.md

 10. Go back until you are in the "Lens Setting" menu.
 11. Repeat step 5 - 7 for "Wide (0.6x)" with the "wide_noise_model.c" file.
 12. Enjoy GCam on your SD2.

+# Notes

+If you can create a better Noise Model or find better settings for the SD2, please let me know.